 They are as follows:

-This formula is used when original estimation is fundamentally crooked.
-It calculates actual plus new estimate for the remaining work.
-2) EAC =BAC/Cumulative CPI
+This formula is used when the original estimation is fundamentally flawed.
+It calculates the actual plus new estimate for the remaining work.

-This formula is used when original estimation is met without any deviation.
-It signifies that your project is going on good.
-You are maintaining the CPI and SPI as 1 and you have to continue the project in the same way.
-It is always good for a project manager if he or she is maintaining the CPI and SPI as 1 or even more than 1.
+This formula is used when the original estimation is met without any deviation.
+It signifies that your project is going well: you are maintaining the CPI and SPI as one, and you should continue the project in the same way.
+It is always good for a project manager if he or she is maintaining the CPI and SPI as 1 or even more than onea.

-This formula is used when the current deviation with the original estimation thought to be different in the future.
-It is generally AC plus remaining value of the work to perform.
+This formula is used when the current deviation with the original estimation is thought to be different in the future.
+It is generally AC plus the remaining value of the work to perform.

 This formula is used to calculate actual to date plus the remaining budget changed based on the performance.
-It is simply used when we think that the current ratio is typical as planned.
-We have to meet the schedule as decided earlier and we calculate the EAC accordingly to meet that schedule.
+It is used when we believe the current ratio is typical as planned.
+In other words, we have to meet the schedule earlier than originally determined, and we calculate the EAC accordingly to meet that schedule.

 Abraham is the project manager for an ITES project.
-Suddenly, there is some scope change request from the end customer and the higher management asked project manager to give the new estimate of the total cost of the project with this new implemented scope on the project.
-The project has already incurred an amount of $250000 and has a CPI of 1.08.
-Project manager after discussing with the team and all the stakeholders decided on some future investments like admin cost as $60000, quality control cost as $25000, and miscellaneous cost as $11000.
+Suddenly, there is a scope change request from the customer, and upper management asked for a new estimate of the total cost of the project with this new implemented scope on the project.
+The project has already incurred an amount of $250,000 and has a CPI of 1.08.
+The project manager discussed with the team and all the stakeholders and decided on some future investments, such as admin costs of $60,000, quality control costs at $25,000, and miscellaneous costs as $11,000.
 What is the estimate at completion in this case?

 How do you calculate this?

-Priya is the project manager for a KPO organization.
-She is managing a large and complex project.
-In the mid-way of the project ongoing; the higher management asked her for an updated estimate of the total cost of the project.
-At the beginning of the project, the costs of the project were estimated at $150000 for development, $170000 for design costs, and $120000 for quality control.
+Kate is a project manager who is managing a large and complex project.
+Midway through the project, upper management asked her for an updated estimate of the total cost of the project.
+At the beginning of the project, the costs of the project were estimated at $150,000 for development, $170,000 for design costs, and $120,000 for quality control.
 The Cost Performance Index of the project is 1.04.
 What is the Estimate at Completion at this stage?

-In this example, the CPI is not considered abnormal.
-Hence the formula using CPI (condition 2) will be in use:
+In this example, the CPI is not considered abnormal, so the formula using CPI (condition 2) will be in use:

 Estimate at Completion = Budget at Completion / Cost Performance Index

-Ram is the project manager for a software company.
-He is working on a project to develop some software for the customer.
+Dave is the project manager for a software company.
+He and his team are working on a project to develop software for their customer.
 During execution, the project manager realized that mistakes were made while collecting the project requirements.
-You have fixed the mistakes and you have placed a mitigation plan in a place.
-At the start of the project, the costs of the project were estimated as $200,000 for design, $300,000 for development, and $200,000 for quality control.
+Dave has fixed the mistakes and put a mitigation plan in place.
+At the start of the project, the costs of the project were estimated at $200,000 for design, $300,000 for development, and $200,000 for quality control.
 The project has spent $400,000 so far.
 The value of the work completed is $500,000.
 What is the Estimate at Completion?